|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Talk with your doctor about the best treatment plan for you.
 This condition is likely permanent, depending on the cause.
 It will likely need to be treated for life.
 Treatment options include:

-If the condition is caused by a tumor, it may be first treated with medications such as:
+If the condition is caused by a tumor, it may be treated with medications first.

 Medication may not always work.
 In this case, surgery may be needed.
 If a tumor is involved, then it will be removed.
 Part or all of the gland may be removed as well.